ryantorrecampo/parking/README.md

 input3.txt - Shows that if a car tries to exit even if it already has, nothing will happen since the car cannot be found in any of the parking lots.

-input4.txt - Shows that a car will wait when both lots are fully occupied.
+input4.txt - Shows that a car will wait if both lots are fully occupied.

 input5.txt - Shows an example of a "free garage" where cars of any type can park without being charged.